 - Academic staff and teaching teams will play an active role in your induction, studies and academic progress, and you will be able to access additional academic support as part of enhanced student support teams in your School.

-- Wellbeing Advisers will provide you with support, alongside the University’s wellbeing services such as Student Counselling and the Student Disability Service.
+- Working alongside your Student Adviser, Wellbeing Advisers will provide you with support, as well as the University’s wellbeing services such as Student Counselling and the Student Disability Service.

-- Advisers will provide preventative support for all, with specialist support for more complex needs.
+- Student Advisers will provide preventative support for all, with specialist support where required

 - You will be able to get support for any issues you’re experiencing that may be impacting your health, wellbeing, studies or personal life.

-- Your Student Adviser will work with you if you need access to this service.
+- Your Student Adviser will work with you if you need further information or access to other university services.

 Peer Learning and Support